-"Being involved in many APA Divisions has helped me connect with people who have similar interests and with whom I can share ideas.
+"Being involved in many APA divisions has helped me connect with people who have similar interests and with whom I can share ideas.
 Without the divisions, APA would be difficult to navigate, as divisions allow members to focus on specific areas of interest and advance the agenda in those areas.
-Other than Council, activity in a division is really the way to be a part of APA governance.
+Other than council, activity in a division is really the way to be a part of APA governance.
 I have been president of three divisions and am still active in them as well as many others.
-I believe my activities and presidencies of Division 35 were helpful in my becoming APA President."
+I believe my activities and presidencies of Div.
+35 (Society for the Psychology of Women) were helpful in my becoming APA president."

 —Florence Denmark, PhD